The Vanishing (1993 film): Reception

-This remake was poorly received and universally seen as inferior to the original, with particular criticism for its new happy ending.
+This remake received a mixed reaction and was frequently compared poorly to the original, particularly for its happy ending.
 Variety called it "schematic and unconvincing", and Time Out's Nigel Floyd called it "a misjudged, lobotomized Hollywood remake."
 Mark Kermode summarized: "the original was about the banality of evil, but the remake became about the evil of banality.
 It was a mess."
 The Washington Post called it "a case study in how Hollywood can make a complete mess out of what was previously a marvelous film."
-Roger Ebert wrote "the movie methodically rewrote all that was good in the earlier version, turning its cold logic into trashy commercialism.
+Roger Ebert gave the film 1 star out of 4, writing: "The movie methodically rewrote all that was good in the earlier version, turning its cold logic into trashy commercialism.
 The first movie was existential in its merciless unfolding.
-This one turns into a slasher movie with a cheap joke at the end.
+This one turns into a slasher movie with a cheap joke at the end."
 Desson Howe called the film "an inept, quasi-formulaic rehash of everything."

 Salon named the film as the worst remake of all time.

 On Rotten Tomatoes the film holds a 49% rating based on 37 reviews, with an average rating of 5.20/10.
+The consensus summarizes: "The Vanishing copies the form of its pulse-pounding predecessor but loses much of its thrilling function along the way, leaving American audiences with one more rote remake."
 On Metacritic, the film has a weighted average score of 49 out of 100 based on 17 critics, indicating "mixed or average reviews".